stratosphereips/shelLM/README.md

 # SheLLM

-This repository contains the code for the 'LLM in the Shell: Generative Honeypots`
+This repository contains the code for the 'LLM in the Shell: Generative Honeypots`.
+Contact us at stratosphere at aic.fel.cvut.cz.

 ## Features